 Brian is the Chair of the Board of Trustees of our partner, The Soko Fund, a Scottish charity that enables women to access higher education in Malawi.
 Brian has a background in social care and social work management.
 He enjoys cycling.

-Alan Laverock, Treasure and Trustee
+Alan Laverock, Treasurer and Trustee